acidanthera/WhateverGreen/README.md

 - `igfxfw=2` boot argument (and `igfxfw` property) to force loading of Apple GuC firmware
 - `-igfxvesa` to disable Intel Graphics acceleration.
 - `-igfxnohdmi` boot argument (and `disable-hdmi-patches`) to disable DP to HDMI conversion patches for digital sound.
+- `-igfxtypec` to force DP connectivity for Type-C platforms.
 - `-cdfon` (and `enable-hdmi20` property) to enable HDMI 2.0 patches.
 - `-igfxdump` to dump IGPU framebuffer kext to `/var/log/AppleIntelFramebuffer_X_Y` (available in DEBUG binaries).
 - `-igfxfbdump` to dump native and patched framebuffer table to ioreg at IOService:/IOResources/WhateverGreen